 The great thing about hosting a fantastic party experience at a unique London venue like Madame Tussauds.
 SEA LIFE London Aquarium or the London Dungeons is the cost really is not as big as you think it would be.
 Our all-inclusive packages start from £125 per person and promise to deliver a fun filled experience that will be well remembered by your employees.

 On the other hand, you could put two £50 notes into a card with a printed message.
 Your employees won’t feel particularly special and take a moment to think of all those envelopes you’ll need to lick.
 As companies try to keep wage demands under control to ensure global competitiveness, showing staff you appreciate and care about them should not be an afterthought – it should be a necessity!
 Most companies now have climate surveys and the CEO and management team are measured on this as much as they are on profits.
 You have been warned!

-If you need advice on celebrating success, please call me on 0207 487 0224.
+If you need advice on celebrating success, please contact us.
 I am Michael Aldridge, General Manager of Events for Merlin Attractions in London, and with over twenty years’ of experience within the events industry, I can guide you through the challenges.